Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 You can use opentelemetry for Python as usual with EventGrid since it's compatible with azure-core tracing integration.

-Here is an example of how you would use Opentelemetry to trace sending a CloudEvent.
+Here is an example of using OpenTelemetry to trace sending a CloudEvent.

 First, set OpenTelemetry as enabled tracing plugin for EventGrid.